-::help [dcmd-name]
+::help[dcmd-name]

-With no arguments, the ::help dcmd prints a brief overview of the help facilities available in mdb.
+With no arguments, the ::help dcmd prints a brief overview of the help facilities available in MDB.
 If a dcmd-name is specified, MDB prints a usage summary for that dcmd.

-::load module-name
+::load[-s] module-name

 Load the specified dmod.
 The module name can be given as an absolute or relative path.
 If module-name is a simple name (that is, does not contain a '/'), MDB searches for it in the module library path.
 Modules with conflicting names cannot be loaded; the existing module must be unloaded first.
+If the -s option is present, MDB will remain silent and not issue any error messages if the module is not found or could not be loaded.

-::log [-d | [-e] filename] \$> [filename]
+::log[-d | [-e] filename]

+\$> [filename]